-A photograph of the same area taken in 1982 from a different perspective shows the lack of sand dunes and mines visible at the surface around and above the clay layer that could potentially contain mines with a view to finding the first mines.
+Although historic minelaying records were available in the Falkland Islands/Malvinas, the initial localisation of the minefield was done using a three-dimensional approach.
+On the basis of records, experience of other minefields and technical survey excavations, it was ascertained that the mines had originally been laid in the sand and not in the underlying clay layer.
+The land release operator, therefore, followed the clay layer and, using excavators with sifting buckets or passing sand through an independent sifter, processed all the sand around and above the clay layer that could potentially contain mines with a view to finding the first mines.
 Once the depth of the mines had been established, all the sand that was more than a metre above the mines (the overburden) was removed, without being processed.
 The greatest challenge was to identify how the topography of the ground had changed from the time that the mines were laid in 1982.
 Photographs taken at the time, as well as information from local people, were essential in this process.
 When mines had been laid in an area where the local topography had changed significantly since 1982, a much deeper hazardous layer was excavated and processed and a far greater margin of potential error was accorded to the hazardous layer.
 Ensuring the safe management of the operations in this difficult terrain required considerable effort.